Otros Ejercicios

 At six months old he'd done three months in jail

-He robbed a bank in his diapers and his bare baby feet
+He a in his and his little baby feet

 I'm Pete!